Microsoft Dynamics vs Salesforce: Comparison of Top CRMs On The Market

 Since its day one, Salesforce was created as a web-based application.
 Thus, there are various design features optimized for a browser experience rather than for a desktop program experience.
 A minor example would be the Save button on Salesforce’s edit screens.

 Microsoft, on the other hand, originally made the plan to have Windows-style drop down menus within its CRM tool.
 This gives customers a common user experience across different Windows products and its web-based CRM tool.

 Which solution is better?
-Here is a detailed analysis of both solutions including their advantages and disadvantages, features, price and a look on which works better for different types of businesses.
+Here is a detailed analysis of Microsoft Dynamics vs Salesforce including their advantages and disadvantages, features, price and a look on which works better for different types of businesses.

 Advantages and Disadvantages